codership/documentation/galeracluster/source/faq.rst

 Periodically, updates will become available for Galera Cluster--for the database server itself or the :term:`Galera Replication Plugin`.
 To update the software for a node, you would redirect client connections away from it and then stop the node.
 Then upgrade the node's software.
 When finished, just restart the node.

-.. note:: For more information on upgrade process, see :doc:`./documentation/upgrading`.
+.. note:: For more information on upgrade process, see :doc:` Upgrading Galera Cluster <./documentation/upgrading>`.

 .. rubric:: Is Galera Installed Separately from the Database Software?
 .. _`faq-galera-installed-serperately`:

 Starting with version 10.4 of MariaDB, Galera software is included in the server installation.
-See the :doc:`./documentation/install-mariadb` related to installing Galera, version 4.
+See the :doc:`Installing MariaDB Galera Cluster <./documentation/install-mariadb>` related to installing Galera, version 4.
 Previous version of MariaDB did require you to install separately Galera.
 The same document will explain this.

-If you'd prefer to use MySQL, see :doc:`./documentation/install-mysql` for information on how to install MySQL and Galera software.
+If you'd prefer to use MySQL, see :doc:`Installing MySQL Galera Cluster <./documentation/install-mysql>` for information on how to install MySQL and Galera software.
 Galera is not yet incorporated into MySQL.

 .. rubric:: What's the Minimum and Maximum number of Servers in a Galera Cluster?
 .. _`faq-min-max-galera-nodes`:

 The minimum number of nodes required for a cluster is two.
 However, a minimum of three nodes is recommend.
 In a two-node cluster, if one node fails or it's taken down for maintenance, the other node will stop since another node is required.
-There is a work around for two-node cluster issues: see :doc:`./kb/best/two-node-clusters`
+There is a work around for two-node cluster issues: see :doc:`Two-Node Clusters <./kb/best/two-node-clusters>`

 As for the maximum number of nodes, there is none.
 However, a single cluster in excessive of ten nodes may experience lag from the synchronizing of so many nodes across a network or the internet.
 This can be mitigated based on your network configuration, but then other factors come into play.